euroscipy/www.euroscipy.org/content/pages/2018/index.md

 |                             |                                                                                  |
 |-----------------------------|-----------------------------------------------------------------------------------
 | Apr 26                      | [Call for talks, posters & tutorials](https://pretalx.com/euroscipy18/)
+| May 13                      | *extended to the 31* Submission deadline for talks and tutorials
 | May 31                      | Submission deadline for talks and tutorials

 ### Topics